Designing an optimised, lead-generating website is a scientific art form that we at Strafe Creative know a little something about.

 Finally, this newsletter banner really sticks out to me as being pretty dull.
 A visual of what the newsletter looks like, or some of the recipes you will receive would be a more attractive way to design this section.
 Plus, I find that the CTA could be improved, perhaps ‘Get recipes now’ or something more exciting would make this button stand out much more.

 If we were to design this site here at Strafe Creative, we would use a hierarchy for the buttons and their colours.
-The main, ‘Get started’ button would stay in the bright, branded purple, then for the newsletter CTA we would change this, so that it’s clear that by clicking here you’re not taking the same action as earlier in the page.
+The main, ‘Get started’ button would stay in the bright, branded purple, then for the newsletter CTA, we would change this, so that it’s clear that by clicking here you’re not taking the same action as earlier on the page.

 Moving on to the pricing page